WJW02/esp32-nn-offloading-mqtt/README.md

 The following MQTT topics are used for communication:

-- `devices/`: Device registration.
+- `devices/`: Topic to send device registration.
-- `DeviceUUID/model_data`: Topic to send model data for inference.
+- `DeviceUUID/offloading_layer`: Topic to receive best offloading layer.
-- `DeviceUUID/model_inference`: Topic to trigger inference for a specific layer.
+- `DeviceUUID/input_data`: Topic to send input data.
-- `DeviceUUID/model_inference_result`: Topic to receive inference results.
+- `DeviceUUID/model_inference_result`: Topic to send inference results.

 ## Running the Project